-If you’ve been injured in a truck accident, then it’s important that you seek immediate medical care, and — when you’re ready— that you consult an experienced Los Angeles truck accident lawyer for guidance on how to proceed with your lawsuit.
+If you’ve been injured in a truck accident, then it’s important that you seek immediate medical care, and — when you’re ready— that you consult an experienced truck accident lawyer for guidance on how to proceed with your lawsuit.

 We routinely handle truck accident disputes and have capably litigated claims involving a variety of personal and commercial truck types, including:

-At Banafshe Law Firm, PC, our Los Angeles truck accident lawyer understands the many frustrations and challenges that plaintiffs encounter in the wake of a truck accident, from medical concerns to work-related issues, and more.
+At Banafshe Law Firm, PC, our truck accident lawyer understands the many frustrations and challenges that plaintiffs encounter in the wake of a truck accident, from medical concerns to work-related issues, and more.
 Injured plaintiffs may find, for example, that they are being misled or otherwise manipulated in communications with their insurance company to undermine an insurance claim.
 We’re here to help.
 Our attorneys provide comprehensive representation so that clients can “rest easy” and focus on what’s important: their recovery.